Gravitational Wave Astronomy With TianQin: Stellar physics

 Pop III stars are first generation stars in the Universe.
 The formation and evolution of Pop~III stars remain unclear.
 Recently, the James Webb Space Telescope (JWST) opened a new era to explore the mystery of Pop~III star and galaxy formation at high redshift.
-Observations have identified rapidly formed supermassive black holes (SMBH) at high redshift~\cite{Wu2015}.
+Observations have identified rapidly formed SMBHs at high redshift~\cite{Wu2015}.
 Recent observation by the JWST have discovered an SMBH with a mass ranging from $10^7$ to $10^8 M_\odot$ at a redshift of 10.3, indicating a scenario involving heavy seeds~\cite{castellano_et_al_2022}.
 The exact process by which these seeds form remains unclear~\cite{Inayoshi_2020}.
 Pop III stars are regarded as a potential source of these seeds through the formation of VMS and IMBH.
 Additionally, \citet{Xing2023} identified a potential pair-instability supernova within Pop~III VMS using data from the Large Sky Area Multi-Object Fiber Spectroscopic Telescope (LAMOST).
 Future JWST observations hold the potential to detect lensed Pop~III VMS or clusters~\cite{Bovill2024,Larkin2023}.
-The detection of potential GW signals from Pop~III IMBHs is particularly intriguing for understanding the formation of massive black hole seeds in the early universe.
-These combined multi-messenger observations can offer valuable insights into the formation of Pop III stars and massive black holes.
+The detection of potential GW signals from Pop~III IMBHs is particularly intriguing for understanding the formation of MBH seeds in the early universe.
+These combined multi-messenger observations can offer valuable insights into the formation of Pop III stars and MBHs.

-Pop~III stars may originate as massive stars that eventually evolve into IMBHs or supermassive black hole (SMBH) seeds, potentially detectable by TianQin.
+Pop~III stars may originate as massive stars that eventually evolve into IMBHs or SMBH seeds, potentially detectable by TianQin.
 Alternatively, as illustrated in Figure~\ref{fig:imbh}, Pop~III stars could form with lower masses, leading to the formation of star clusters within mini dark matter halos at redshifts exceeding 10.
 In such scenarios, hydrodynamical studies suggest that Pop~III stars may exhibit top-heavy initial mass functions, with a majority evolving into compact objects and BHs~\cite{Stacy2016,sharda_federrath_2020,Chon2021,Latif2022}.
 This could result in the merging of massive stars to form a supermassive star, potentially giving rise to an IMBH~\cite{Sakurai2017}.

 In contrast to isolated IMBHs, Pop~III star clusters have the capacity to host both IMBHs and stellar-mass BHs. \citet{Wang2022} suggests that if the mini dark matter halos hosting Pop~III star clusters persist until the present day, their strong gravitational potential could shield them from disruption.
 Consequently, GWs from Pop~III stars could be detected across a broad range of redshifts, from 20 to the present.
 The space-borne GW observatories like TianQin can detect such events with redshifts below 2.
 Some of these mergers may exhibit extremely high eccentricity, allowing TianQin to observe their eccentricity evolution during detection windows.